 How a Felony Record Can Affect Custody and Visitation

-If a judge believes that a past criminal record might affect a parent's ability to be a good parent, it can significantly impact their custody and visitation rights.
+If a judge believes that a past criminal record might affect a parent's ability to be a good parent, they could potentially reduce or eliminate that parent's custody and visitation rights.
 A judge's responsibility in a child custody case is to ensure that all decisions regarding custody and visitation are made while considering and prioritizing the child's best interests, and they may feel a criminal record indicates a parent is unfit.

-There is a difference between being charged with a crime and being convicted of a crime.
-When someone is charged with a crime, they are accused of a wrongdoing that has not been proven yet A conviction means that a court has found a person guilty of committing a crime.
+There is a difference between being charged with a crime and being convicted.
+When a person is charged with a crime, they are accused of a wrongdoing that has not been proven yet.
+A conviction means a judge or jury has found a person guilty of committing a crime.
 Courts will often put less weight on a charge compared to a conviction.

-There are a variety of factors a judge will consider when deciding how relevant a parent's criminal history is to their custody and visitation case:
+A judge will consider various factors when deciding how relevant a parent's criminal history is to their custody and visitation case.

 Who was the victim of the crime?

 The courts can, and usually will, limit custody and visitation rights if a parent has caused emotional or physical harm to another person.
 If the victim was one of the parent's children or another child, a judge may heavily weigh this as part of their decision.

 What type of crime was it?